dappladies/intro-to-solidity/content/intro-to-solidity1/_index.md

 - non financial applications

 {{% note %}}
+Because Ethereum is a programmable blockchain, you can build all different types of applications.
 - financial applications: sub currencies, financial derivatives, savings wallets
 - semi-financial applications: money involved, but also a heavy non-monetary side to what is being done
 - non financial applications: online voting, decentralized governance